-In March 2023, Stripe, the digital payments behemoth, undertook a bold and unprecedented move by raising an astonishing $6.5 billion in a down-round.
-This round marked one of the largest venture deals in history and was aimed at preventing the imminent expiration of its employees’ RSUs.
+In March 2023, Stripe, the digital payments behemoth, undertook a bold and unprecedented move by raising an astonishing $6.5 billion in a down round.
+This round marked one of the largest venture deals in history and was aimed at preventing the imminent expiration of its employees’ RSUs ([id.?]; see also Primack, 2023; Surane and Tan, 2023).
 The company used the funds to activate the RSUs, cover withholding taxes, and offer both current and former employees the opportunity to sell their shares at the new valuation.
-Just over two years prior, in December 2020, Airbnb faced a similar time crunch, launching its IPO just in time to secure its employees’ valuable RSU grants.
-Conversely, in February 2022, Foursquare, the once-trending geolocation firm, ran the clock, resulting in over 100 former employees’ RSUs disappearing without a trace.
+Just over two years prior, in December 2020, Airbnb faced a similar time crunch, launching its IPO just in time to secure its employees’ valuable RSU grants (Weinberg, 2020).
+Conversely, in February 2022, Foursquare, the once-trending geolocation firm, ran the clock, resulting in over 100 former employees’ RSUs disappearing without a trace (Weinberg, 2023).
 Thus, the fate of employees’ sizable fortunes, frequently amounting to millions of dollars, remains precariously poised, dependent on the goodwill of founders and investors.

 As this chapter describes, the unique features of double-trigger RSUs are largely driven by the peculiarities of US tax and securities laws.
-This regulatory landscape sets the stage for a critical tension: while deregulation of equity compensation enables companies to remain private longer, it also creates challenges for a compensation system designed for a time when firms transitioned to public markets more quickly.
-To explore this tension and its implications this chapter moves beyond traditional corporate and securities law scholarship, which often neglects the role of human capital.
+This regulatory landscape sets the stage for a critical tension: W hile deregulation of equity compensation enables companies to remain private longer, it also creates challenges for a compensation system designed for a time when firms transitioned to public markets more quickly.
+To explore this tension and its implications, this chapter moves beyond traditional corporate and securities law scholarship, which often neglects the role of human capital.
 Instead, it takes a comprehensive approach, exploring the reciprocal relationship between equity compensation strategies, the timing of venture-backed startups’ IPOs, and evolving regulations.
 By examining the interaction of these factors, the analysis reveals the ways equity compensation practices both shape and adapt to the changing dynamics of private capital markets.

 Additionally, the chapter evaluates the Israeli legal framework for startup equity compensation, highlighting the competitive advantage provided by its tax treatment of employee stock options.
-Through this examination, it offers fresh insights into possible solutions for the challenges of startup equity compensation in the US, hopefully benefiting both policymakers and industry professionals.
+Through this examination, it offers fresh insights into possible solutions for the challenges of startup equity compensation in the United States, hopefully benefiting both policymakers and industry professionals.

-The chapter continues as follows: Part 2 examines the origin and evolution of equity compensation in Silicon Valley, as well as the regulations governing these practices.
+The chapter continues as follows: Section 2 examines the origin and evolution of equity compensation in Silicon Valley, as well as the regulations governing these practices.
 It illustrates how securities laws and tax regulations have shaped the design of equity compensation plans throughout Silicon Valley’s history.
 Additionally, it explores how these regulations have evolved to meet the industry’s demands, creating a dynamic interplay between the regulatory framework and the development of equity compensation schemes.
-Moving forward, Part 3 offers an overview of the Israeli approach to equity compensation, highlighting key regulations and their implications in tax and corporate law.
-Finally, in Part 4, the conclusion explores the wider ramifications for startups, employees, and policymakers.
+Section 3 offers an overview of the Israeli approach to equity compensation, highlighting key regulations and their implications in tax and corporate law.
+In Section 4, the conclusion explores the wider ramifications for startups, employees, and policymakers.

 The History of Startup Equity Compensation: From “Engineering Transaction Costs” to “Coding Capital”

-When exploring startup equity compensation origin and evolution, tension emerges between two profound perspectives on the role of business lawyers and the implications of their actions.
-On one hand, Ronald Gilson’s transformative theory positions lawyers as “transaction cost engineers.”
+When exploring startup equity compensation origin and evolution, tension emerges between two important perspectives on the role of business lawyers and the implications of their actions.
+On one hand, Ronald Gilson’s transformative theory positions lawyers as “transaction cost engineers” (1984: 253).
 In his view, lawyers play a crucial role in shaping the efficiency and effectiveness of business transactions by reducing transaction costs.
-Through Gilson’s lens, lawyers play an instrumental role in shaping equity compensation plans, particularly in Silicon Valley.
-Their specialized knowledge has not only streamlined structures and aligned incentives but also minimized tax risks and spearheaded regulatory shifts that better serve private issuers.
+Viewed through Gilson’s lens, lawyers play an instrumental role in shaping equity compensation plans, particularly in Silicon Valley.
+Their specialized knowledge has not only streamlined structures and aligned incentives but has also minimized tax risks and spearheaded regulatory shifts that better serve private issuers.